Leslie Frazier: Buffalo Bills

 On January 12, 2017, Frazier was hired by the Buffalo Bills to be their defensive coordinator, reuniting him with new Bills head coach Sean McDermott, whom Frazier worked alongside as assistant coaches for the Philadelphia Eagles from 1999 to 2002.
 In Frazier's first year with the Bills, the team made the playoffs for the first time since 1999 and ended what was previously the longest playoff drought in the 4 major North American professional sports leagues.
 On March 4, 2020, Frazier was promoted to assistant head coach.
 In Frazier's first year as assistant head coach, the Bills won both their first AFC East title and playoff game since 1995 and made their first AFC Championship Game since 1993, in which they lost to the Kansas City Chiefs 38–24.

 On February 28, 2023, the Bills announced that Frazier would not be returning to the defensive coordinator position in 2023 and that he intended to return to coaching in 2024, not necessarily with the Bills.

 Seattle Seahawks

-On February 2, 2024, Frazier was hired as the assistant head coach for the Seattle Seahawks.
+On February 2, 2024, Frazier was hired as the assistant head coach for the Seattle Seahawks under first-time head coach, Mike Macdonald.
+He was part of the coaching staff in the 29–13 Super Bowl LX victory over the New England Patriots.